adarshvpai/adarshvpai/Crypto_Layers.md

 ## Crypto Layers - [ONLINE CRYPTO]

-1. Decrypted the binary encrypted message given in descryption of the challenge to text.
+1. Decrypted the binary encrypted message given in description of the challenge to text.

 2. Decrypted the text message to Caesar Script(5) using online Caesar Cipher Decoder.